GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 You can [View logging documents](https://opentelemetry.io/docs/specs/otel/logs/sdk_exporters/stdout/){:target="_blank"}

-> Note: If the app is running in a container environment (such as k8s), [Datakit will automatically collect logs](container-log.md#logging-stdout){:target="_blank"}.
+> Note: If the app is running in a container environment (such as k8s), [DataKit will automatically collect logs](container-log.md#logging-stdout){:target="_blank"}.
 If `otel` collects logs again, there will be a problem of duplicate collection.
-> It is recommended to manually [turn off Datakit's autonomous log](container-log.md#logging-with-image-config){:target="_blank"} collection behavior before enabling `otel` to collect logs.
+> It is recommended to manually [turn off DataKit's autonomous log](container-log.md#logging-with-image-config){:target="_blank"} collection behavior before enabling `otel` to collect logs.

 ## More Docs {#more-readings}